ErliCai/Notes_Obsidian/Computer Science/C++/Class.md

 bookNo, units_sold, revenue are data member of Sales_data

 Under the new standard, we can supply an `in-class initializer` for a data member.
 When we create objects, the in-class initializers will be used to initialize the data members.
 Members without an initializer are default initialized

+### Defining a class

+When we define a class outside of a function, there may be only one definition of that class in any given source file.
+In addition, if we use a class in several different files, the class’ definition must be the same in each file.

+In order to ensure that the class definition is the same in each file, classes are usually defined in [[Header File]].
+Typically, classes are stored in headers whose name derives from the name of the class